 Classic economic theory states that people make rational decisions based on their best interests.
 Behavioral economists disagree.
 They say that people are actually pretty bad at making decisions because of our biases, feelings, and past experiences.

 So we make bad choices.
-We choose burgers over salads.
-We go shopping instead of putting money in our savings accounts.
-We procrastinate until – oops! – we miss the deadline.
+We choose burgers over salads, go shopping instead of putting money in our savings accounts, procrastinate until – oops! – we miss the deadline.

 People may behave irrationally, but behavioral economics says that we’re pretty predictable in our irrationality.
 We make the same mistakes again and again.
 Research shows that we often make poor choices when tasks are complicated, information is hard to find, or it’s simply easier to not take action.
 (My parking ticket falls into the latter category – why should I log on to the website, get out my credit card, and enter my information, when I could just… not?)

 Luckily, Thaler has a solution.
 If you’re a frequent reader of Signal Vine’s blog, then Thaler’s solution to indecision and irrationality might sound familiar: nudging!

 Because we can predict why someone might make a bad choice, we can try to intervene early on by nudging that person in the right direction.
 While many of Thaler’s recent nudge initiatives have focused on large-scale projects designed to influence public behavior, nudging can be done at any scale across most communication channels.